globjomi/Group16_iPERMITAPP/README.md

 Project Overview: The iPERMIT Web Application is a full-stack MVC system designed to manage environmental permit applications.
 It supports two user roles:

 RE (Registered Environmental users):

-Can register, log in, submit permit applications, and track status.
+- Can register, log in, submit permit applications, and track status

 EO (Environmental Officer):
-Can review applications, process payments, issue permits, update statuses, and view reports.
+- Can review applications, process payments, issue permits, update statuses, and view reports.
 The system follows an MVC architecture using ASP.NET MVC and uses SQLite as the database, accessed through a built-in DB Helper class.

 Technologies Used:
 - ASP .NET MVC (VS)
 - C#
 - SQLite DB